 In the months ahead, you can expect to learn more about:

-- – What is rotor dynamics?
-And where is it put to use?
+- What is Rotor Dynamics?
+And Where is it Found?

 This series will endeavor to get readers’ feet wet in the world of rotor dynamics, which is still considered a niche discipline of rotating equipment and turbomachinery engineering.
 Despite being such a niche subdiscipline of mechanical engineering though, it’s crucial for the safe operation of turbomachinery and high-speed rotating equipment.
 As we’ll learn, failure to take rotor dynamics into account can have disastrous results.
 So stay tuned for further editions in this series; we hope you learn something new, whether you’re brand new to rotor dynamics or a seasoned veteran in the field!